GomaGoma676/nextjs-state-management/README.md

 - "Client state management" by Jotai

 This demo covers following simple use case
-- Fetched data from Json placeholder in index page is accessed/used by other page.
+- Fetched data from JSON placeholder in index page is accessed/used by other page.
 - Read and write client state (isDark, selectedTask) from different components by "Jotai".